 Demographic Condition in Colonial India

 The comprehensive literacy level was less than 16%.
-Out of 16%, the female literacy level was at a negligible low of about 7%.
+Out of 16%, the female literacy level was low, at about 7%.
 Public health facilities were either unavailable to extensive parts of the population or when obtainable were highly lacking.

-Also read: Occupational structure in India
+Also, read: Occupational structure in India

-Life expectancy was quite low – 44 years in contradiction to the present 68 years.
-In the lack of reliable statistics, it is challenging to define the intensity of poverty at that time but there is no suspicion that great poverty predominated in India during the colonial era which offered to the worsening outline of India’s population of the time.
+Life expectancy was quite low, about 32 years as compared to the present 69 years.
+In the lack of reliable statistics, it is challenging to define the intensity of poverty at that time.
+However, there is no suspicion towards a great poverty predominated in India during the colonial era that offered the worst outline of India’s population of the time.

 India’s Demographic Profile

 Recommended links: Class 11 Economics Important Question

-|Q.1 _____________refers to a widespread scarcity of food, hunger, starvation caused by crop failure, government policy etc.|
+|Q.1 _____________ refers to a widespread scarcity of food, hunger, starvation caused by crop failure, government policy, and more.|

 d.
 None of the above

-|Q.2-________refers to an average number of years that a person can expect to live.|
+|Q.2 ________ refers to an average number of years that a person can expect to live.|

 |a.
 Infant mortality rate